 Most residents of Hyderabad haven’t even heard of the Paigah Tombs, let alone seen them, tucked away as they are in the by-lanes of Santoshnagar in the Old City.
-But they’re still some of the most stunning remnants of the city’s past that you can find, so you don’t want to miss them.
+But they’re still some of the most stunning remnants of the city’s past that you can find.
 Visit these small but beautiful tombs, and you’re transported back to a time to when Hyderabad was the center of a powerful kingdom that held its own against the British Empire.

 Aside: The Paigah Tombs are very different from the much older and more popular Qutb Shahi Tombs—the tombs of the founding kings of Hyderabad.
 The Qutb Shahi Tombs are much bigger, but the Paigah Tombs are more intricately decorated.